annewoelfl/Seamounts/0_LiteratureReview/README.md

 **Relation to the Project:**
 This work demonstrates advanced methods for feature detection in geospatial data, which can be adapted to seabed terrain analysis for identifying significant topographic features.
 The approach highlights the importance of combining automated and manual methods for precise mapping, relevant to seabed image analysis tasks.

-- **Source 3**: "Seamount Detection Using SWOT-Derived Vertical Gravity Gradient: Advancements and Challenges"
+- **Source 3**: Seamount Detection Using SWOT-Derived Vertical Gravity Gradient: Advancements and Challenges (2024)

 - https://academic.oup.com/gji/article/186/2/615/588187?login=false